Mohanad-eng/Ros2_Action_Server/README.md

         self._result_future = goal_handle.get_result_async()
         self._result_future.add_done_callback(self.result_callback)
 ```
-> here in the goal response we see if the goal accepted,aborted,or canceled

-> and if accepted we store the result in the result_future and we print it using the result_callback
+>this function Called after the client sends a goal and the server responds.
+The future parameter is a Future object representing the pending goal response from the server.

+>goal_handle = future.result() → retrieves the Goal Handle object from the server.
+It contains information about the goal, including whether it was accepted and methods to get the result or cancel the goal.

+>if not goal_handle.accepted: → checks if the server rejected the goal.
+If rejected, logs a message and stops.

+>self.get_logger().info('Goal accepted') → logs that the server accepted the goal.
+The client can now wait for feedback and the final result.

+>self._result_future = goal_handle.get_result_async() → asks the server for the final result of the goal asynchronously.
+Returns a Future object immediately, which will be filled once the goal finishes.

+>self._result_future.add_done_callback(self.result_callback) → registers a callback function to be called automatically when the Future is ready.

+>result_callback(future) → the callback receives the Future when it is completed.
+Inside this function, you can access the actual result from the server  and then i can print it on the screen

+>Inside it, you can get the result:

 ```
     def result_callback(self, future):
         result = future.result().result
         self.get_logger().info(f"Result: {result.message} at x={result.final_x:.2f}, y={result.final_y:.2f}")
         rclpy.shutdown()
 ```
-> here it is called when the server send the request for the result and it prints the final result and close ros
+> here it is called when the server send the response for the result request and it prints the final result and close ros
 ```
 def main(args=None):
     rclpy.init(args=args)